vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

+Organizations often struggle to extract relevant information from large datasets and get meaningful answers to complex queries.
+The Vectara Query API offers a powerful and flexible solution for performing sophisticated searches across one or more corpora and significantly enhance the accuracy and relevance of search results.

 The Query API lets you perform a query while defining its parameters that specify the query text, pagination details, metadata filters, and other search settings that enable application builders to tailor their queries to